0x80/firestore-facade/packages/facade/README.md

 Firestore](https://github.com/googleapis/nodejs-firestore) with a small modification, because both are technically the same product.

-In the future I would like to add a package addressing the web client and another one specifically for React hooks.
+In the future I would like to investigate if this is idea is also feasible for the web client and specifically React hooks.

 ## Usage